mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

 * rejects with:
     * any error from the underlying storage system (wrapped in `error.wrap()`)

+## .verifyToken(tokenVerificationId, token)

+Verifies sessionTokens and keyFetchTokens.
+Note that it takes the tokenVerificationId specified when creating the token,
+NOT the tokenId.

+Returns a promise that:

+* resolves with an object `{}`
+  (whether a row was updated or not, i.e. even if `tokenVerificationId` does not exist).
+* rejects with any error from the underlying storage system (wrapped in `error.wrap()`).

 ## .forgotPasswordVerified(tokenId, accountResetToken) ##

 An extra function for `passwordForgotTokens`.
 This performs three operations: